 - The translation shall not have been published prior to the awarding of the prize (six weeks after the application deadline), since the purpose of the prize is to promote translations that would otherwise not lead to publication.

-- The translation shall be published within two years of the awarding of the grant.
+- The translation shall be published within three years of the awarding of the grant.

 - All publications and promotional materials associated with the translation shall bear the mention “With the support of the European Society for Translation Studies”.

 - Applications will be evaluated on the basis of: a) potential impact of the project on international Translation Studies, b) feasibility of the project, c) pertinent experience of the translator or translators.

 - The "potential impact" can mean the impact on international Translation Studies of the translation of a key text from a minority language or a language of lesser diffusion into a majority language , or it can mean the impact of a translation of a key text from a majority language into a minority language or language of lesser diffusion, i.e. its impact on the development of research and teaching of Translation Studies in that language community.